Zemon-tech/Genzy/docs/DEPLOYMENT_README.md

-# Genzy Deployment Guide
+# Haven Deployment Guide

-This is a quick-start guide for deploying Genzy with:
+This is a quick-start guide for deploying Haven with:
 - Frontend on Cloudflare Pages
 - Backend on Fly.io